-- (3) Model statement.
-A statement substantially similar to the following statement may be used for the purpose of paragraph (a)(1) of this section: "Federal law provides important protections to members of the Armed Forces and their dependents relating to extensions of consumer credit.
-In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed an annual percentage rate of 36 percent.
-This rate must include, as applicable to the credit transaction or account: The costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a credit card account)." - (d) Methods of delivery- - Written disclosures.
+- (1) Written disclosures.
 The creditor shall provide the information required by paragraphs (a)(1) and (3) of this section in writing in a form the covered borrower can keep. - (2) Oral disclosures. - (i) In general.
 The creditor also shall orally provide the information required by paragraphs (a)(1) and (3) of this section. - (ii) Methods to provide oral disclosures.
 A creditor may satisfy the requirement in paragraph (d)(2)(i) of this section if the creditor provides- - (A) The information to the covered borrower in person; or - (B) A toll-free telephone number in order to deliver the oral disclosures to a covered borrower when the covered borrower contacts the creditor for this purpose. - (iii) Toll-free telephone number on application or disclosure.
-If applicable, the tollfree telephone number must be included on- - (A) A form the creditor directs the consumer to use to apply for the transaction or account involving consumer credit; or - (B) A written disclosure the creditor provides to the covered borrower, pursuant to paragraph (d)(1) of this section. - (e) When disclosures are required for refinancing or renewal of covered loan.
+If applicable, the toll-free telephone number must be included on- - (A) A form the creditor directs the consumer to use to apply for the transaction or account involving consumer credit; or - (B) A written disclosure the creditor provides to the covered borrower, pursuant to paragraph (d)(1) of this section. - (e) When disclosures are required for refinancing or renewal of covered loan.
 The refinancing or renewal of consumer credit requires new disclosures under this section only when the transaction for that credit would be considered a new transaction that requires disclosures under Regulation Z.